nobkd/advent-of-vscode/README.md

 - [ ] Reload a days' description if a solution is correctly submitted (with or without the extension)
 - [ ] Better feedback for answer submitting in extension
 - [ ] Open tree view last selected year and select last selected day after VSCode restart
+- [ ] Clear cookie from secrets when uninstalling extension

 ## Known Issues